IsNeonPlay/Solution-qr-code-component/README.md

 // ENGLISH //

 Another Front-end Mentor challenge solved, obviously this little challenge is quite basic and simple, only made to reinforce knowledge and have more challenges solved.
-There is not much to explain, just center the objects with a "margin: 0 auto;" create 2 containers, one for the letter in general and the other covers the texts, a padding.
+There is not much to explain, just center the objects with a "margin: 0 auto;" create 2 containers, one for the card in general and the other covers the texts, a padding.
 And basic styles.